allain-eroad/workstation-resources-linux/README.md

 # workstation-resources-linux
 Using Ansible to set up the Linux development environment for ERoad API development.

+OK the fly in the ointment is that we have to download this as a ZIP first so that you can then install GIT.

 First install Ansible on your local machine.

+##Method A
     $ sudo apt-add-repository -y ppa:ansible/ansible
     $ sudo apt-get update
     $ sudo apt-get install -y ansible

-OK the fly in the ointment is that we have to download this as a ZIP first so that you can then install GIT.

-Run the files

-    aptInstall.yml - this installs most of the applications that need APT to be installed snapInstalApps.yml - this uses SANP to install the applications (clue is in the name) dockerInstall.yml - uses APT but is big enough to be a separate script.
+##Method B
+Check if PIP is installed

+    pip –version

+If not installed Install pip for python 3

+    sudo apt install python3-pip

+Install Ansible via pi3

+    pip install ansible

+#Running the Ansible playbooks
+So we are going to create all the project files pointing at localhost

+Order of precedence
+1. snapInstallApps.yml
+2. javaInstall.wml
+3. sublime-text4.yml
+4. dockerInstall.yml
+5. teamsInstall.yml

 Don't run system.yml, it is where I am trying to work out getting system vars into the scripts dynamically.

-I would start with the

-from the terminal run each of the files using the following command.
+I would start with the from the terminal run each of the files using the following command.
 Ansible hosts is the file that points Ansible at the local machine, ask-become-pass asks for your password so that ansible can run SUDO, the password does not get recorded anywhere.